-Unlike traditional dental bridges, implant-retained versions do not require the removal of existing tooth enamel just to have them placed.
+Unlike traditional dental bridges, implant bridges do not require the removal of existing tooth enamel just to have them placed.
 A pair of dental implants can lay the groundwork for a strong three or four-crown bridge.

 By using a series of dental implants, typically four to six, we can create a stable foundation for your new partial or full denture, whether it’s fixed or removeable.
-In this way, implant-retained dentures actually help you save money on implant costs overall.
+In this way, implant dentures actually help you save money on dental costs overall.

 The cost of your dental implant treatment largely depends on your needs.
 Keep in mind that if the upfront costs seem high, it’s because treatment is akin to other long-term investments designed to last you for decades at a time.
 Furthermore, dental implants are a tooth replacement option that provides its own unique restorative benefits.
 Since many factors go into your final cost, we’re happy to discuss treatment with you in great detail during your consultation.
 Here’s a brief preview of what you can expect when you arrive.